Macron dismisses bodyguard scandal as 'storm in a teacup'

 Opposition lawmakers have repeatedly called on Macron to address the nation over the affair.

-After days of silence, Macron gave a defiant speech to members of his LREM party on Tuesday which appeared to take aim at parliament's relentless grilling of his aides over the scandal.
+After days of silence, he gave a defiant speech to members of his LREM party on Tuesday which appeared to take aim at parliament's relentless grilling of his aides over the scandal.

 "The only person responsible for this affair is me," he said, while describing Benalla's actions as "a disappointment and a betrayal".